moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/scale-operating-rhythm.md

 #### Preparing for and Delivering a Hands-on Lab

-The upcoming month's hands-on labs are added to an issue in the [Customer Success Operations Project](https://gitlab.com/gitlab-com/sales-team/field-operations/customer-success-operations/-/issues/?label_name%5B%5D=CSOps%20-%20Scale) (separate from the webinar schedule) and the CSE team is asked to sign up as Presenter or Q&A support.
+The upcoming month's hands-on labs are added to an issue in the [Customer Success Engineering - Content Project](https://gitlab.com/gitlab-com/customer-success/customer-success-engineering/content/-/issues/?label_name%5B%5D=cse-events%3A%3Asign-up) (separate from the webinar schedule) and the CSE team is asked to sign up as DRIs.

 ##### Lab Environment Request